konelav/writeups/GoogleCTF2019-BQ/Day6.Drive.to.the.target.md

 Now we can think about algorithm.
 It is trivial to do per-coordinate
-optimization: just move along latitude until flag `closer` is raised, the move along latitude and in the final steps we maybe will just need to reduce step size (velocity).
+optimization: just move along latitude until flag `closer` is raised, then move along latitude and in the final steps we maybe will just need to reduce step size (velocity).